 What is the CNPS Supplementary Protection program?

-As a CNPS beneficiary who is currently eligible for core services (which includes professional liability protection) you have the option to apply for the Supplementary Protection program, which expands the circumstances in which you can seek assistance from the CNPS.
+As a CNPS beneficiary who is currently eligible for CNPS Professional Liability Protection and Core Services you have the option to apply for the Supplementary Protection program, which expands the circumstances in which you can seek assistance from the CNPS.

 With the CNPS Supplementary Protection program, you will be generally eligible for the following:

 Legal assistance with complaints to your nursing regulator

-As a registrant of the Supplementary Protection program, you will be eligible for legal assistance if you are the subject of an investigation as a result of a complaint filed against you with the College (or the provincial or territorial association that regulates nursing practice).
+As a registrant of the Supplementary Protection program, you will generally be eligible for legal assistance if you are the subject of an investigation with the provincial or territorial entity that regulates nursing practice.
 A complaint is considered to be under investigation until it is dismissed, resolved on consent, resolved by way of a decision by a complaints committee or formally referred for a hearing before the Discipline Committee or a Fitness-to-Practice Committee.
-This legal assistance is discretionary and will be granted on a case-by-case-basis.
+CNPS legal assistance with a regulatory investigation is discretionary and will be granted on a case-by-case-basis.

 Legal assistance with disciplinary hearings

 This assistance extends to complaints for which you have received assistance during the investigation stage from the CNPS and that have been formally referred to a Disciplinary Committee, Board of Inquiry, Fitness-to-Practice Committee or other equivalent tribunal for determination.
-It is made available through a partnership with an insurer.
+This may be made available through a partnership with an insurer.
 There is a limit of $50,000 for this assistance.